flashbots/prio-load-balancer/README.md

     "warnOnly": false
   }
 }
-EOF)
+EOF
+)
 ```

 ```
 # Add the SEV execution node
-curl -d "{\"uri\":\"https://SGX_${MEASUREMENTS}@foo\"}" localhost:8080/nodes
+curl -d "{\"uri\":\"https://SEV_${MEASUREMENTS}@foo\"}" localhost:8080/nodes
 ```

 Execution nodes running within SEV and providing attestation consumables via constellations aTLS implementation are supported.
-The aTLS certificate of the execution node is automatically attested with the VM measurements which are submitted as part of the user part of the **node URI** (`SEV_<base64 encoded measurements>`).
+The aTLS certificate of the execution node is automatically attested with the VM measurements which are submitted as part of the user part of the **node URI** (`SEV_<gzipped, base64url encoded measurements>`).
+You can read more about the attestation measurements in the [constellation docs](https://docs.edgeless.systems/constellation/architecture/attestation#runtime-measurements)

 #### SGX Node RA-TLS attestation
 ```